 • Sanex deodorant (Colgate-Palmolive) (aluminum oxide – 31% nano)

-• a Dove body milk (TiO2 – 6% nano)
+• Dove body milk (TiO2 – 6% nano)

 The nanomaterials present in cosmetic products are mainly colorants, texture agents, antibacterial agents or UV filters.

-According to a report published in 2021 by the Commission, the most notified nano substances in the European CPNP portal – and which account for more than 70% of all nanomaterial notifications – are:
+According to a report published in 2021 by the Commission, the most notified nano substances in the European CPNP portal – which account for more than 70% of all nanomaterial notifications – are:

 • titanium dioxide